Irving Naxon: Career

-After receiving his electrical engineering training, Naxon worked as a telegrapher for the Canadian Pacific Railway.
-He later moved to Chicago and became the Western Electric’s first Jewish engineer.
-He continued working on his inventions outside of work and passed the patent bar exam to avoid hiring a lawyer.
-He founded his own company – Naxon Utilities Corporation.
+While receiving his electrical engineering training, Naxon worked as a telegrapher for the Canadian Pacific Railway.
+He later moved to Chicago and became Western Electric’s first Jewish engineer.
+He continued working on his inventions outside of work and passed the patent bar exam because he could not afford to hire a patent attorney He founded his own company – Naxon Utilities Corporation.

-In 1936, Naxon applied for a patent for the slow cooker.
+Naxon was inspired to create the slow cooker by a story from his mother which told how back in her native Lithuanian town, his grandmother made a traditional Jewish stew called cholent which took several hours to cook in the oven of the local bakery.
+As a young girl, her mother sent her to the bakery on Friday afternoon before the Sabbath with a ceramic pot full of cholent, and she was sent to pick up the dish on Saturday after Sabbath was over.
+The stew cooked low and slow in the residual heat from the cooling oven, which had not been stoked during the Sabbath according to the traditional prohibition of working during the Sabbath.
+In 1936, he applied for a patent for the slow cooker.
 On January 23, 1940, he received that patent.
 The first iteration of Naxon's slow cooker was The Boston Beanery and later the Naxon Beanery and Flavor Crock.
 In 1970, Naxon retired and sold his business and his patent for the slowcooker to the Rival Company for a lump sum rather than stock.
 Rival Company rebranded Naxon's invention into what is now known as the Crock Pot.

-In addition to the slow cooker, Naxon also invented serval other appliances and has over 200 patents to his name.
+In addition to the slow cooker, Naxon also invented several other appliances and has over 200 patents to his name.
 He invented an electric frying pan and the hula lamp, a precursor to the lava lamp.
-Another notable invention of Naxon is his TeleSign, an electronic sign that shows moving text resembling today's news ticker.
+His company made washing machines and electric dryers for Sears Roebuck, Montgomery Ward and Spiegels under their private labels.
+He had some early patents for moving data over telephone lines which he sold to the Teletype Corporation.
+Another notable invention of Naxon is his TeleSign, an electronic sign that shows moving text and was the precursor to today's news ticker.

 Death

 Naxon died on September 22, 1989, in an Evanston nursing home.
-At the time, he was survived by his wife, three daughters, and five grandchildren.
+At the time, he was survived by his wife, three daughters, and five grandchildren (Tamara, Margot, Abigail, Scott and Karen).
+After his death, a sixth grandchild was born, who in Jewish tradition, was named Ilana after him.